bernedom/bernedom.github.io/_posts/2023-06-05-what-are-agile-empowered-teams.md

 ---
 layout: post
-title: The four core powers of an empowered agile team
+title: The four core powers for empowered agile teams
 description: "The term empowered teams is often used in the context of agile software development.
 But what does it mean?
 There are many variations of this but there is a definitive set of 'minimum powers' that a team needs to be able to be agile."
-thumbnail: images/testing-with-hardware/thumbnail.jpg
+thumbnail: images/empowered-teams/thumbnail.jpg
 ---

 **Empowering Teams is a key aspect to create high-performing teams in an agile setting.** Ever since [Extreme Programming](http://www.extremeprogramming.org/) was introduced into the world of software development this statement or a variety of it has been carried over to almost all agile frameworks.
 And there is a multitude of articles about how to create them.
 But what does "empowered" exactly mean?
 What are the minimum powers that a team needs to be able to be agile?

 As with a lot of things in agile, the bandwidth of how far one wants to go with empowering the team depends heavily on the context and the organization a team lives in.
 This can range from choosing their agile framework to budget allocations up to teams doing their hiring.
 However, if we focus on the process perspective of delivering quality software effectively, there are surprisingly few things that a team needs to be able to do to significantly change the game of agile software delivery.

-## Minimum Empowerment and Performance
+## Empowerment and Performance

 If we define *performance as "the ability of a team to constantly deliver value to the customer in a timely fashion"* then we can derive the minimum empowerment that a team needs to be able to do this.